 If you are responsible for family members or others who are with you, explain the importance of trying to stay together.
 This may limit your movement and defensive options, especially if you have young children, but is it paramount that you keep everyone accounted for.

-Access your defensive situation, taking a quick inventory of all the items you may be able to use as weapons when fighting your way to safety.
-In addition to your personal firearm, do you have knives, impact weapons, or anything else you can use in your defense?
+Assess your defensive situation, taking a quick inventory of all the items you may be able to use as weapons when fighting your way to safety.
+In addition to your personal firearm, do you have knives, impact weapons or anything else you can use in your defense?